flan/staticdhcpd/staticDHCPd/doc/customisation/scripting.rst

     :param packet: The packet received from the client, an instance of :class:`libpydhcpserver.dhcp_types.packet.DHCPPacket`.

+                   Any changes made to this packet will persist.
     :param str method: The type of DHCP request the packet represents, one of ``DECLINE``, ``DISCOVER``, ``INFORM``, ``RELEASE``,
                        ``REQUEST:INIT-REBOOT``, ``REQUEST:REBIND``,